-English doctoral students who pursue the Creative Writing coursework concentration work closely with the creative writing faculty to pursue writing and teaching in several genres.
-The concentration is satisfied by the completion of the following:
+English doctoral students who pursue the creative writing coursework practicum work closely with the creative writing faculty to pursue writing and teaching in several genres.
+The practicum is satisfied by the completion of the following:

 - English 504 and two 400-level workshop courses with a grade of B or better

 - An approved experience in or around Writers House (serving on a program committee, leading a writing group, engaging in community writing, etc.)

 - A portfolio that includes a syllabus for a college-level creative writing course, a collection of the student’s own creative work, and a critical introduction